S4 Capital (LON:SFOR) Trading 14.6% Higher After Insider Buying Activity

-Specifically, insider Wesley ter Haar acquired 164,583 shares of the firm’s stock in a transaction on Wednesday, October 1st.
-The stock was purchased at an average price of GBX 23 per share, with a total value of £37,854.09.
+Specifically, insider Wesley ter Haar purchased 164,583 shares of the company’s stock in a transaction on Wednesday, October 1st.
+The stock was bought at an average cost of GBX 23 per share, for a total transaction of £37,854.09.

 Analyst Ratings Changes

-SFOR has been the subject of a number of research reports.
-Deutsche Bank Aktiengesellschaft decreased their price objective on shares of S4 Capital from GBX 32 to GBX 26 and set a “hold” rating for the company in a report on Monday, September 15th.
-Peel Hunt decreased their price objective on shares of S4 Capital from GBX 30 to GBX 25 and set a “hold” rating for the company in a report on Monday, September 15th.
-Finally, Jefferies Financial Group decreased their price objective on shares of S4 Capital from GBX 55 to GBX 45 and set a “buy” rating for the company in a report on Tuesday, September 9th.
-One analyst has rated the stock with a Buy rating and two have issued a Hold rating to the stock.
-According to data from MarketBeat, the stock has an average rating of “Hold” and an average target price of GBX 32.
+Several equities research analysts have commented on SFOR shares.
+Deutsche Bank Aktiengesellschaft dropped their price target on S4 Capital from GBX 32 to GBX 26 and set a “hold” rating for the company in a research note on Monday, September 15th.
+Peel Hunt lowered their target price on S4 Capital from GBX 30 to GBX 25 and set a “hold” rating for the company in a research note on Monday, September 15th.
+Finally, Jefferies Financial Group lowered their target price on S4 Capital from GBX 55 to GBX 45 and set a “buy” rating for the company in a research note on Tuesday, September 9th.
+One research analyst has rated the stock with a Buy rating and two have issued a Hold rating to the stock.
+According to MarketBeat, the company has an average rating of “Hold” and a consensus target price of GBX 32.

 S4 Capital Trading Up 14.6%

-S4 Capital (LON:SFOR – Get Free Report) last announced its quarterly earnings results on Monday, September 15th.
+S4 Capital (LON:SFOR – Get Free Report) last posted its earnings results on Monday, September 15th.
 The company reported GBX 0.20 earnings per share (EPS) for the quarter.
-On average, research analysts predict that S4 Capital plc will post 6.6098807 EPS for the current year.
+As a group, research analysts expect that S4 Capital plc will post 6.6098807 EPS for the current fiscal year.

 About S4 Capital